• Skip to main content

 Bring only permitted aids

-The exam cover will list which aids you are allowed during the exam.
-“No Aids” means only your writing supplies (i.e. pens and pencils) are allowed on your desk.
+Your instructor will tell you which aids are allowed in the exam.
+The exam cover sheet will list any permitted aids that you can use during the exam.
+“No Aids” means only your writing supplies (i.e. pens and pencils), photo ID and clear water bottle are allowed on your desk.

-Common unauthorized aids include electronic devices, books, class notes and aid sheets.
+Some common unauthorized aids include electronic devices, books, class notes and aid sheets.
 Some exams do permit specific types of calculators (see below).
+If you have any questions, check your course’s Quercus page or contact your instructor.

 Check if calculators are permitted

 There are some exams where a calculator is permitted.
-When you are preparing for your exam, ask your instructor if your type of calculator (e.g., a programmable calculator) will be permitted during the exam.
-Your exam facilitator can verify if your calculator is permitted or not, but waiting to verify your calculator just as you enter the exam may be too late for you to replace it with a permitted calculator.
+Prior to the date of the exam, ask your instructor if your type of calculator (e.g., a programmable calculator) will be permitted during the exam.
+An exam facilitator can verify if your calculator is permitted or not, but waiting to verify your calculator just as you enter the exam may be too late for you to replace it with a permitted calculator.
+Note: A replacement calculator will not be provided.

 If a calculator is not specifically mentioned as an authorized aid for your exam, it is not permitted.